JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 - Less tactical flexibility if conditions change rapidly.
 - In our unpredictable future in a rapidly-changing world, this might not pan out like it did the last 100 years.

 **My take:** This is my “engineering backup system.”
 Even if I did nothing else, this core would likely carry me to financial independence over time.
 It's the most reasonably conservative plan that many investment gurus would recommend.
 I personally **don't only** do this because I have fun managing money and also am skeptical the future will behave similarly to the past.
-It's also important to keep in mind for all of these strategies that you should have a reasonable emergency fund in cash, so you should not deplete all of your reserves to take advantage of "buy-the-dip" opportunities.

 ---

 ### 3. Hold Cash Until a Major Dip